 What Is the Havening Technique?

-Paul McKenna, British hypnotist and behavioral scientist, teaches this technique to his clients to help them manage daily stress, become more resilient in life, and overcome emotional issues linked to traumatic experiences.
+Paul McKenna, a renowned hypnotist and the trainer of Mindvalley’s Everyday Bliss Quest, teaches this technique to his clients to help them manage daily stress, become more resilient in life, and overcome emotional issues linked to traumatic experiences.

 Paul explains that this technique uses touch patterns that can even enable a mother to comfort her baby, so they are hard-wired into every infant.